 2. Many Kitchens: The good folks at this beautifully crafted online market take great care in selecting artisans who care about how their products are made and where they source ingredients.
 With small batch foods from across the country, including unique one-of-a-kind creations, the site is easy to navigate and features compelling, up close and personal stories about each maker.
 They also feature handmade items for household use, many which are made from wood, fabrics and metals that will complement the kitchen.
 Must try: Mole Trifecta from Bunches and Bunches, Ltd. ($36.00); Latke Pack from Linda’s Gourmet Latkes ($32)

-3. Provisions: Launched in summer of 2013, this online store was developed especially for the growing community of home cooks searching for every expanding ways to make their meals shine.
+3. Food52: Launched in summer of 2013, this online store was developed especially for the growing community of home cooks searching for every expanding ways to make their meals shine.
 There’s a big focus on small batch independent producers of items for the pantry and for entertaining in general.
 Pair all that with a database of 30,000 home-tested recipes, stories, gorgeous food photos, a slick curated shop…and your search is complete experience.
 The store has good search functionality by brand, price, and type…although I left wanting regional search capability.
 That said, there’s incredible abundance to keep you salivating for hours.
 Must try: Heritage Bread Flours by Hayden Flour Mills ($22) Saigon Cinnamon Peanut Butter Cups ($14)

 Do you have a favorite online store for artisanal or specialty food products?